ON THIS PAGE

 rollback

-command to put the device’s configuration back to the state it was in before you executed the previous steps.[edit] user@host#
+command to return the device configuration to the state it was in before you executed the previous steps.[edit] user@host#

 rollback